 In 563 St. Columba and his colleagues founded a monastery on the island of Iona off the west coast of Scotland.
 For centuries the monastery at Iona served as the primary center of literacy and learning in the region and was the missionary base for spreading Christianity among the people of the northern regions of what is now called Great Britain and into continental Europe.

-The Iona Center at Seminary of the Southwest seeks to expand the scope and depth of this literacy, learning, and missional activity by providing local and long-distance, high-quality, resources for theological education, spiritual and pastoral care training, formation for discipleship, vocational discernment, and missional activity in service to the world.
+The Iona Collaborative at Seminary of the Southwest seeks to expand the scope and depth of this literacy, learning, and missional activity by providing local and long-distance, high-quality, resources for theological education, spiritual and pastoral care training, formation for discipleship, vocational discernment, and missional activity in service to the world.

 Spiritual Formation for Everyone